wp-plugins/html5-jquery-audio-player/readme.txt

 == Changelog ==

+= 1.5 =
+* Made a bunch of small improvements and fixes for minor issues.
+Also adjusted the settings menu structure slightly to correlate better with PRO version of the plugin.

 = 1.4 =
 * Fixed a problem with the shortcode function - some users were having problems placing the player in a page, this update fixes the issue.